TedHusted/awake/awake.md/awake.md

 A promo for the ansible network scrolls across the view screen.
 It shows clips from popular streams and special events.

 Narrator: A fully-stocked medical bay provides hospital-grade health care and reproductive support.
 The Elysium follows the same protocols as Othala.
-Every Vanir may foster an offspring and to one cloned descendant after ascension.
+Each Vanir may foster an offspring, plus, a cloned descendant after ascension.
 If you are in the queue for an offspring, your place in line may change on the Elysium.

-The anible network promo resolves to a classic cut of a Vanir nuclear family.
+The network promo fades to black.
+Swirling into view is a lonely beach.
+A Vanir nuclear family is burying each other in the sand.

 Narrator: Terra is home to many indigenous sentient and sapient species.
 Dolphins and whales are air-breathing sea creatures.
 On land, humans are bi-pedal mammals with great potential.